 Car Accident Compensation California

-• How serious your injuries are as documented in your medical records
+• How serious your car accident injuries are, as documented in your medical records

 • Whether your injuries are temporary or permanent